Two dates in 2021:

 May 8 (Saturday) & Sept 25 (Saturday)

-Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, Sussex, TN21 0PN
+Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

 We learned so much… yet the pace was never rushed or stressful.
 Each part of the process was completely engrossing and I was able to be more fully present than I usually am in my daily life in the city.
 It’s hard for your thoughts to wander when you’re waving a smoking nest of grass in your hand, watching it burst into flames!
 It all felt so sane, human and natural.
 YK, Sussex